Heart not hate. Books not bans. Freedom not fear.

 Political groups such as Moms for Liberty try to confuse other parents by claiming they are targeting books with sexual content, but the truth is that the books they try to ban are almost always by people of color and LGBTQ+ authors and/or about people who don’t look like them.
 They’ve even tried to ban books about Rosa Parks, Anne Frank, Martin Luther King Jr, and Ruby Bridges!

-Many of the books they target are not assigned reading and are simply on library shelves available to the public.
+Many of the books they target are not assigned reading and are simply available on library shelves.

-When books are banned about different groups of people, it harms ALL children.
+When books about different groups of people are banned, it harms ALL children.
 Kids miss out on learning about different religions, races, cultures, or even how families are different from one another.
 It robs them of the opportunity to prepare for the complexities of a 21st century global economy.

-To hear more about how book bans affect communities, check out our series of Conversations with Banned Book Authors
+To learn more about how book bans affect communities, check out our Book Ban Busters resources.

-PEN America has a map of books bans by state in the first half of the 2022-2023 school year:
+PEN America has a map of book bans by state through the 2023 school year.

 I keep hearing about SEL but what is it?